An energy price cap must be introduced by next winter to stop millions of customers being ripped off, a committee of MPs has said.

 Don't wait for the cap – switch now

-You don't need to wait for the Government's price cap, switch energy providers today to slash your bills.
-Our Cheap Energy Club can help you to switch energy suppliers and has over 3.2 million members.
+You don't need to wait for the Government's price cap – switch energy providers today to slash your bills.
+Our Cheap Energy Club can help you switch energy suppliers and has over 3.2 million members.

-Those on a default tariff with one of the big six energy firms pay an average £1,130/yr based on typical use.
-Customers with the cheapest supplier on the market pay £807/yr.
-This is a huge difference of £323/year, for the same amount of energy used.
+Those on a default tariff with one of the big six pay an average £1,130/year based on typical use.
+Customers with the cheapest supplier on the market pay £807/year, a difference of £323/year, for the same amount of energy used.

 In practical terms, switching isn't a big deal.
-No one usually has to visit your home, its the same gas, same electricity, even the same safety - the only changes are price and service.
+No one usually has to visit your home, and it's the same gas, same electricity, even the same safety – the only changes are price and service.